BSeR-PoC/bser-technical-guidebook/docs/source/bser_fhir_ig/1_overview.rst

 ** TODO: Add in a blurb to explain SDOH data collection for the CDC needs here **

-In the U.S., standardizing SDoH data with FHIR is an active area of development.
-This is tied heavily with the US Core Data for
+In the U.S., standardizing SDoH data with FHIR is an active area of development, which is tied in heavily with the US Core Data for Interoperability (USCDI) requirements.
-Interoperability (USCDI) requirements, which in turn.
 For additional information, please see the standards alignment section of this document, which includes discussion of U.S. Core as well as the Gravity SDoH for Clinical Care FHIR Implementation Guide.